 Ms. Kim also served as Deputy Chief Enforcement Officer at the U.S. Department of Education, where she helped establish a new Enforcement Office within Federal Student Aid.
-She managed the office’s investigations of higher education institutions and oversaw issuance of fines and adverse actions for violations of the federal student aid regulations.
+In this role, she managed investigations of higher education institutions and oversaw issuance of fines and adverse actions for institutions in violation of federal student aid regulations.
 Ms. Kim also supervised the borrower defense to repayment division and the Clery campus safety and security division.

 As consumers rely more and more on the “independent” reviews of their peers in choosing products and services, advertisers need to remain vigilant that their role (if any) in disseminating such reviews is fairly disclosed, accurate and not misleading.
 The pitfalls in this area were recently illustrated by a pair of enforcement actions brought by … Continue Reading